gdw-workshop/2018_GDW_Workshop/exercises/BEAST Part 1.md

 Here’s where you should ideally know enough about your sequences and the genes/organisms they came from that you can inform the model you’re using to analyze them.
 But since we are analyzing my data and not yours…you’ll just have to take my word for it that the following parameters are good ones for these data.
+When you are ready to analyze your own data in BEAST you can use information from the literature, model selection software like jModelTest, ore previous experience with your organisms of interest to select priors for your parameters.

 Under *Substitution Model* select *HKY*

 Use estimated base frequencies

-Use a gamma distribution to estimate site heterogeneity (Q: What is this referring to?)
+Use a gamma distribution to estimate site heterogeneity (Q: What is this referring to?
+Hint: Roman talked about it yesterday.)

 Its often good to keep the number of Gamma Categories low unless you have reason to do otherwise...select 4.